motorway/mw-backend-takehome-test/README.md

 ## 3rd Party APIs

 For the purposes of this code test, simple mocks have been created use a service called [Mocky](https://designer.mocky.io/) with simple canned responses.
-Assume, that these would be real RESTful services.
+Assume, that these would be real RESTful/SOAP services.

 ## 3rd Party OpenAPI Specs

 Details of the existing 3rd party (SuperCar Valuations) and the new provider (Premium Car Valuations) can be found here:

-**Note , if you want to execute the swagger specs from swagger hub, you will need to click the "User browser instead" link at the bottom of the page, this stops the hub from firing through a proxy which does not play nice with the Mocking service being used for the purpose of the code test.**
+**Note, if you want to execute the swagger specs from Swagger Hub, you will need to click the "User browser instead" link at the bottom of the page, this stops the hub from firing through a proxy which does not play nice with the Mocking service being used for the purpose of the code test.**

 ### SuperCar Valuations

-This is the current and preferred provider used for valuations, it is a fairly modern and cost effective API.
+This is the current and preferred provider used for valuations, it is a fairly modern and cost-effective API.

 The OpenApi Specification can be found [here](https://app.swaggerhub.com/apis/PaulieWaulie-MW/supercar-valuations/0.1#/default/put_v3_118da5ea_32c5_41e1_9be8_95997cea8e93_valuations__vrm_)